Prevent-Overdose/Prevent-Overdose/README.md

 ### Our Focus Areas
 We address key issues in the opioid crisis:
 - Overdose response
-- Wound care
+- Wound care distribution
-- Education
+- Harm reduction education
-- Policy
+- Public policy

 ### Target Population
 We aim to assist: